-The treatment of the deferred choice underpins as members cost for cap purposes, along with the 4-year spreading period, was challenged in a judicial review which was heard in early 2023.
+The treatment of the deferred choice underpins as members cost for cap purposes, along with the 4year spreading period, was challenged in a judicial review which was heard in early 2023.
 The claims made in the Judicial Review were dismissed by the High Court, in a judgement handed down Friday 10th March 2023.
-No allowance has therefore been in our statement of accounts as at 31st March 2023.
+No allowance has therefore been in our statement of accounts as at 31st March 2024.

-Now that the remedy window is closed.
+Now that the remedy window is closed all McCloud related liabilities for eligible members for the period 2019 to 2022 to the associated legacy schemes.
+This means all McCloud liability are held within the legacy scheme we expect benefits to be paid from.
 This had led to a past service cost of £26m added to the 1987 schemes and a past service cost of £2m in the 2006 scheme.
 As these liabilities are no longer held within the 2015 scheme we have a past service gain of £28m.
 The past service costs were included in the 2018/19, 2019/20 and 2020/21 accounts.